-DORF Presents: DOG DAYS
+DORF Presents DOG DAYS Closing Reception

 Curated with love, Dog Days features 20+ Texas artists exploring the roles dogs play in our emotional landscapes—as muses, companions, and healers.